claus-e-andersen/clanLattice/README.md

 The system provides detailed formatting capabilities of numerical output in tables as required in technical reports.
 The formatting is carried out using a pretty-function written by the user allowing for complete control over how each individual number should be formated (e.g. the number of digits printed conditional on the type of data, the column in which the data point appears, and the numerical value of the data point).
 See Example-txtplot-demo.pdf and the accociated R-function txtplot.demo().

 The clanLattice package also contains special panel functions for plotting of errorbars (uncertainty bars).
-An important feature is that errorbars can be offset from the original data, which is useful if you want to see both both or if you need to distinguish otherwise overlapping errorbars.
+An important feature is that errorbars can be offset from the original data, which is useful if you want to see both or if you need to distinguish otherwise overlapping errorbars.

 The clanLattice package is used extensively for production of automated measurement reports in the context of metrology research and calibrations under DS/EN ISO/IEC 17025:2017 accreditation (see www.mrdc.dtu.dk).